March 04, 2019

 A self employed person from a CARICOM Member State has the right to engage in non-wage earning activities of a commercial, industrial agricultural or artisanal nature.

-Such nationals may create and manage economic enterprises, including any type of organization which they own or control (e.g. sole proprietorship, company, etc) for the production of or trade in goods, or the provision of services.
+Such nationals may create and manage economic enterprises, including any type of organization which they own or control (e.g. sole proprietorship, company, etc) for the production of or trade in goods, or the provision of services such as trading with cryptocurrencies and Bitcoin.
+By trading with Bitcoin, we can assure that more people are covered by the technological aspects of services like trading with Bitcoin robots such as the Bitcoin Code.
 Nationals exercising this right may move to another Member State on a permanent basis.

 Affiliated with the right of establishment is the right to move the Technical, Supervisory and Managerial staff of such entities, as well as their spouses and immediate dependent family members.
 Persons within any of these five (5) named classes are not allowed to move in their own right unless they fall under one of the afore-mentioned nine (9) approved categories (where the member state recognizes these categories).

-Several procedures have been approved for treatment of persons wishing to establish business enterprises in other member states.
+Several procedures have been approved for treatment of persons wishing to establish business enterprises such as bitcoin evolution trading in other member states.
 These involve:

 A CARICOM National entering another Member State with a Skills Certificate issued by another Member State must be granted a definite entry of six months and has the right to work immediately.
 A CARICOM National entering with a Skills Certificate issued by the receiving country must be granted an indefinite entry.